royaltm/rust-ser-write/README.md

 Enter `ser-write`.

-This crate provides the trait - `SerWrite` which should be used by serializers implementing `serde::ser::Serializers`.
+This crate provides the trait - `SerWrite` which should be used by serializers.

-On the other end, projects can implement `SerWrite` for their own exotic containers.
+On the other end, embedded projects can implement `SerWrite` for their own exotic containers.

 Depending on the selected features, `SerWrite` is implemented for: